CareDailyAI/docs/synthetic_apis/dashboard_header.md

 | 4                  | System Problem     | Orange               | Attention is needed on the infrastructure of this home's installation, something is wrong with the devices. |
 | 5                  | Subjective Warning | Orange               | Something seems off with the behavioral patterns or trends of the occupants of this home, human attention is needed to see if it is really a problem. |
 | 6                  | Critical Alert     | Red                  | A critical alert is happening live in this home.
 Immediate attention needed. |

+Multiple bots may each contribute a header.
+The header with the highest priority is published.
+Between headers of equal priority, one tied to an active conversation wins, otherwise the one with the lowest internal "percent good" wins.
+Priority values are clamped to the range 0-100 by the microservice.

 ### Resolution Data Structure
 If populated in the dashboard header, the `resolution` object allows the app to send user-selectable information back into the bot.